Skip to main content

 Talk to Kiri

-Kiri can answer specific comparison questions — “how does Kirimana’s AI policy gate compare to Unity Catalog’s attribute-based access control?”, “would Atlan + Kirimana give me both the UX and the contracts?”.
+Kiri can answer specific comparison questions — for example “how does the migration verb set compare to a manual KEEP/DROP review?” or “would DataHub + Kirimana give me both the runtime catalog and the design-time contracts?”
 Ask: /chat.